troyc/tokens/README.md

 Counts use OpenAI `o200k_base` (GPT-4o, GPT-4.1, GPT-5, o-series).
 The rank table is the official public file; the split regex and BPE merge are implemented in this repo.

 The integer is not a billing-grade count for Claude, Grok, Gemini, Qwen, or other labs.
-Those tokenizers disagree on the exact number and agree on magnitude for code.
+Those tokenizers disagree on the exact number and but generally agree on magnitude for code.

 ## Build